 REIMAGINING, REINVENTING, REDEFINING EARLY MUSIC

-Welcome to the 15th biennial Berkeley Festival and Exhibition.
-Founded in 1990, and alternating with the Boston Early Music Festival in even-numbered years, BFX has become one of the world’s largest and most important early music conclaves, deemed “a remarkable institution on the American musical scene” by The New York Times.
+Welcome to the 17th biennial Berkeley Festival and Exhibition—or as we like to refer to it, BFX!
+Founded in 1990 and produced by the San Francisco Early Music Society (SFEMS), the Festival has become one of the world’s largest and most important early music conclaves, deemed “a remarkable institution on the American musical scene” by The New York Times.

-Be sure to check out this year’s Exhibition and Marketplace, a 3-day bazaar featuring dozens of makers and sellers of historical instruments, music scores, books, and paraphernalia, as well as abundant information of interest to all who love early music.
+Also be sure to check out this year’s Exhibition and Marketplace, a three-day bazaar featuring dozens of national and international makers and sellers of historical instruments, music scores, books, and paraphernalia, as well as abundant information for all early music lovers.

 Originally conceived by then-Director of Cal Performances Robert Cole and the late Joseph Spencer, proprietor of the Berkeley institution The Musical Offering Café, the Festival has presented unique and amazing events: Mark Morris Dance Group’s interpretation of Rameau’s Platée; “Le Carousel du Roi,” featuring dressage horses and riders executing elaborate ballets from 17th-century France accompanied by shawms and sackbuts in their natural setting (outdoors); and the North American premiere of a long-lost Mass by Alessandro Striggio for 40 and 60 voices.
 Until his retirement in 2018, Cole served as the Festival’s artistic director, and this year marks the first in-person Festival under the artistic direction of Derek Tam, SFEMS’ Executive Director.